 #1 NPN – 2N3904

-NPN Transistors are used in low-side switch circuits.
-This means whatever you want to control is connected between the high voltage and the collector of the transistor.
+You can find most often NPN Transistors in low-side switch circuits.
+This configuration means whatever you want to control is connected between the “high” voltage and the collector of the transistor.
 Check out this post for more information on low-side vs. high-side switches.

 #2 PNP – 2N3906

 For high-side switch circuits, you need a PNP style BJT.
 A high-side circuit is where the load sits between the transistor’s collector and the circuit’s ground.
 Its emitter connects to the “high voltage.”
 Since I recommended a 2N3904 for the NPN, I will suggest its complement: the 2n3906.
 Like the NPN, it has the same max voltage and current ratings: 40V and 200mA.
 Check out this post for more information on low-side vs. high-side switches.

 #3 Power – TIP120